 A concha style hollowware buckle by Charlie John, set with natural Kingman ‘waterweb’ turquoise.
 3.5 inches by 2.5 inches and made for a 1.5 inch belt. $675.
 A concha buckle, made for a 1 1/2 inch belt.
 Unsigned - probably late 60s early 70s and set with very nice natural spiderweb turquoise.
 At first glance I thought it might be Lone Mountain turquoise, but upon closer inspection there were strong indications that the stone is from the Morenci Mine…I’d give it 60 to 70% odds of being from Morenci.
 Gorgeous stone regardless.
 3 by 2.5 inches. $600.
 A Hopi overlay buckle with two Anakchinas - Long Hair katsinas, who represent the life sustaining summer rains.
 1.75 by 25 inches and made for a 1 1/4 inch belt.
 By Augustine Mowa III. $300.
 (ALL IN TUCSON)

 A nice heavy concha style buckle made for a 1 1/2 inch belt.
 The buckle measures 2.5 by 3 inches.
-Made by Anderson Parker, who also did a handmade buckle back for it. $350.
+Made by Anderson Parker, who also did a handmade buckle back for it.
+SOLD.
 (SANTA FE) A classic concha belt buckle by Ned Nez.
-The handmade buckle back acomodates a 1 1/4 inch belt.
-The buckle, set with a very nice piece of natural spiderweb turquoise, is 2.25 by 3 inches. $400.
+The handmade buckle back acomodates a 1 1/4 inch belt and set with a very nice piece of natural spiderweb turquoise.
+It is 2.25 by 3 inches. $400.
 (TUCSON) A sweet little dress buckle made by Frances Jones.
 This one measures 2 inches by 1 3/16 inches.
 This one will fit onto a 3/4 inch belt or one that tapers to 3/4 inches.
 (SANTA FE)

 A beautiful inlay ranger buckle, made by James Lee has raised inlay of turquoise and silver.
 The buckle is 2 by 2 inches with 2 keepers and a belt tip cover. $1,650.
 (SANTA FE)

 Three stainless steel buckles by Pat Pruitt, of Laguna Pueblo.
 The one at left is inlaid with a piece of niobium $1750.
-The next set with carbon fiber (SOLD.) and the last with stingray $700.
+The next one has a tinted trim and is $850.
+The last with stingray is $700.
 Each is 2 by 3 1/2 inches.
 Made for a 1 1/2 inch belts. ( ALL IN TUCSON)

 buckle 1.JPG